 What Is An Analytical Dashboard?

-The analytical dashboard can also be found in the intersection of the strategical and operational dashboard.
-They consist of different modules that can bring a positive effect to the performance of a business if used correctly.
+The analytical dashboard can also be found in the intersection of the strategic and operational dashboard.
+They consist of different modules that can bring a positive effect on the performance of a business if used correctly.

-In the example below, the analysis of the financial performance dashboard can help decision makers to see how efficiently the company’s capital is being spent and to establish a specific operational task to structure future decision better.
+In the example below, the analysis of the financial dashboard focused on performance, can help decision-makers to see how efficiently the company’s capital is being spent and to establish a specific operational task to structure future decision better.

 **click to enlarge**